Želetava: Geography

 Želetava is located about 17 km southwest of Třebíč and 29 km south of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is at 680 m above sea level.
-The Želetavka River springs here and flows through the municipal territory.
-There are several ponds fed by the Želetavka.
+The Želetavka River originates here and flows through the municipal territory.
+There are several fishponds supplied by the Želetavka.

 History

 The first written mention of Želetava is from 1303.
 In 1370, it was promoted to a market town.

+Demographics

 Economy

 Želetava is known for a cheese factory, which has been operating since 1902.
 Since 2000, the factory has been owned by Bel Group.

+Transport

+The I/38 road (the section from Jihlava to Znojmo, part of the European route E65) passes through the market town.

 Sights

-The landmark of Želetava is the Church of Saint Michael the Archangel with a tall prismatic tower.
+The main landmark of Želetava is the Church of Saint Michael the Archangel with a tall prismatic tower.
 It has a Gothic core with Baroque modifications.
 In front of the church are two valuable statues of Saints John the Baptist and John of Nepomuk.

-Other sights include the Chapel of Saint Catherine, and the Chapel of Saint Anthony of Padua in Horky.
+Other sights include the Chapel of Saint Catherine in Želetava and the Chapel of Saint Anthony of Padua in Horky.